Hello, Welcome to Red Dust Active, my name is Jo!

 Red Dust Active was born from the belief that everyone, no matter their age, fitness or ability, should be able to Find Their Active.
 Whether your choice is trekking the great outdoors, running, cycling or focusing the mind and body on the yoga mat, being an everyday adventurer starts with leaving your comfort zone and #FindingYourActive.

 ‘Each person’s goals are unique, and there’s a different definition of ‘ACTIVE’ for everyone.
 Our ethos is to encourage the everyday adventurer to embrace new experiences no matter where they are in their active journey.'

 Where we came from.....

 It all began in the great outdoors.

-Growing up in beautiful South Australia, founder Jo Demmeler discovered her love for exploring at a young age.
+Growing up in beautiful South Australia, founder Jo Demmler discovered her love for exploring at a young age.
 Like many Australian kids, Jo’s childhood was filled with memories of backyard sports, camping under the stars and 4WDriving on red dirt outback roads.